menu

 The base metric group showcases the elements of the vulnerability.
 These elements stay unified across the environment of the user.
 It further includes other characteristics named exploitability, scope and impact.

 This metric deals with the means of ease and tech that are needed to exploit any vulnerability.
-The exploitability includes four subcomponents namely attack, vector, attack complexity, privileges required by the user interaction.
+The exploitability includes four subcomponents, namely attack, vector, attack complexity, and privileges required by the user interaction.

 The scope indicates the possibility of a vulnerability in a component that impacts other components in the system.
 The score here is higher if the exploitation of any vulnerability enables the attacker to achieve successful access to all other aspects of the system.

 The impact in the base metrics indicates the consequences of the attack.
-It is further divided into three sub-metrics of impact metrics that consists of confidentiality, integrity and availability.
+It is further divided into three impact metrics: confidentiality, integrity, and availability.

-The environmental metrics refer to the elements of a vulnerability that takes into account the environment of the user.
-Such metrics enable the organization to customize the base CVSS score on the basis of the security requirements and the customization of the base metrics.
+The environmental metrics refer to the elements of a vulnerability that considers the user's environment.
+Such metrics enable the organization to customize the base CVSS score based on the security requirements and the customization of the base metrics.
 It is further divided into security requirements and modified base metrics.

-In the earlier times, companies’ adopted their own procedures to score software vulnerabilities but these methods did not include certain details about how the scores were measured.
-This initiated a problem with prioritizing the vulnerabilities and this is when the US National Infrastructure Assurance Council (NIAC) developed CVSS to ease the system.
+In the past, companies adopted their own procedures to score software vulnerabilities, but these methods did not include certain details about how the scores were measured.
+This created a problem with prioritizing the vulnerabilities, and this is when the US National Infrastructure Assurance Council (NIAC) developed CVSS to ease the system.

-CVSS helps to measure the severity of the vulnerability impact on a certain IT environment.
-As CVSS is an open framework, the organizations have complete access to the measuring tactics that are used to create the scores that enable all others to clearly understand the differences amongst the vulnerability scores.
+CVSS helps measure the severity of a vulnerability's impact on an IT environment.
+As CVSS is an open framework, organizations have complete access to the measuring tactics used to create the scores, enabling all others to clearly understand the differences amongst the vulnerability scores.

 The software system makes things easier for the security department to consider and measure the impact of the vulnerabilities.
 It also helps organizations to meet security requirements of numerous standards.
 For such reasons, CVSS is adopted by many organizations such as Oracle, Cisco and Qualys.
 The software developers of these organizations use CVSS to prioritize security tests to make sure that severe vulnerabilities are eliminated.